jeremymuller/Sha-Bang-Modules/README.md

 [![StochSeq4_video](docs/StochSeq4-video.png)](https://youtu.be/LBL_VYe_stU "Stoch Seq 4 tutorial")

 ##### RIGHT-CLICK MENU:
+- `MCLK` override: if `MCLK` has a connected cable then it will disable all individual clocks.
 - Show or hide slider percentages.
 - Enable keyboard shortcuts.
 ##### KEYBOARD SHORTCUTS: